nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

-You will produce a report with the following deliverables:
+The report will produce the following deliverables:

 1. A clear statement of the business task
 2. A description of all data sources used